sinisuba/peropetrol/README.md

 # Database Engine connection (XAMPP/WampServer)

 WampServer supports both MariaDB and MySQL.

 If only one DB engine is enabled, there's no need to specify a port.

 Otherwise, a port must be specified for the connection to be established.

-Default ports (WampServer):
-- MySQL '3306'
-- MariaDB '3307'
+If MySQL is the default DBMS, it uses port `3306` and therefore MariaDB will use port `3307`.

+If MariaDB is the default DBMS, it uses port `3306` and therefore MySQL will use port `3308`.

 Example connection for WampServer & MariaDB: `$conn = mysqli_connect($dbServerName, $dbUsername, $dbPassword, $dbName, '3307');`